 The Challenge Route

-This challenge will take place in May 2025 and will see Andrew, Derek and Andrew’s brother Duncan (the DADs) taking on the enormous task of cycling nearly 900-miles in just over eight days.
-An epic journey that will see them visit every Premiership rugby ground starting at the home of Newcastle Falcons, Kingston Park when they depart on the 9th May.
+This challenge is planned for May 2025 and will see Andrew, Derek and Andrew’s brother Duncan (the DADs) taking on the enormous task of cycling nearly 900 miles in just over eight days.
+An epic journey to visit every Premiership rugby ground starting at the home of Newcastle Falcons, Kingston Park, on 9 May.

-The route then takes the DADs to Sale in Manchester, to Gloucester, to Bristol, to Bath, to Exeter, to Twickenham (home of the Harlequins), to Hendon (home of the Saracens), to Leicester (home of the Tigers) and finally ending at the home of Northampton Saints, Cinch Stadium Franklins Gardens on the 17th May, hopefully in time for kick-off and when the Saints play Saracens in their last home game of the season.
+The route then takes the DADs to Sale in Manchester, to Gloucester, Bristol, Bath, Exeter, Twickenham (home of the Harlequins), Hendon (home of the Saracens) and Leicester (home of the Tigers).
+It will end at the home of Northampton Saints, Cinch Stadium Franklins Gardens, on the 17 May – hopefully in time for kick-off when the Saints play the Saracens in their last home game of the season.

-To get proceedings underway, the team hosted an official launch party for Mark’s Mission and the ‘DADs’ cycle ride, which was held on Saturday 1st March at the Queen of Hearts pub in Daventry, where people came along to show their support, find out more about Mark’s Mission, make donations and enjoy the food and music laid on by Marstons and DJ Mike.
+To get proceedings underway, the team hosted an official launch party for Mark’s Mission and the ‘DADs’ cycle ride, on 1 March at the Queen of Hearts pub in Daventry, where people went along to show their support, find out more about Mark’s Mission, make donations and enjoy food and music laid on by Marstons and DJ Mike.

 During the event Andrew spoke passionately about the purpose of the Mission, the challenge that he, Derek and Duncan will be undertaking and asked people to dig deep to help such a worthy cause.

-Liam MacKinder from the Brain Tumour Charity came along and also talked of the ground-breaking research work that the funds raised would help towards and the charity’s vision for people diagnosed with brain tumours to live longer and have better lives, the vision that drives everything they do.
+Liam MacKinder, Community Fundraising Manager at The Brain Tumour Charity, also went along and talked about the ground-breaking research work that funds raised would help towards and the charity’s vision for people diagnosed with brain tumours to live longer and better lives.

-The speeches ended with Katie, Mark’s Daughter giving a moving speech about her Dad and then she went on to sing a medley of songs for him.
+The speeches ended with Katie, Mark’s daughter, giving a moving speech about her Dad and singing a medley of songs for him.

 The Training

-With the start line just over two months away, the team are all working hard getting out on the road, building their strength, fitness levels and stamina ready for the gruelling challenge ahead.
-We hope that as many people as possible will get behind them and show their support.
+With the start line just over two months away, the team have been out on the roads, building their strength, fitness levels and stamina ready for the gruelling challenge ahead.

 You can find out more about Mark’s Mission by visiting the website: